 When evaluating handles, also check for finger grooves.
 This is a great feature to have because it helps keep your grip in place.
 Grooves will ensure your fingers down slip or splay, which can cause injury.

 It might seem like overkill but consider the overall durability of your ab roller.
 Plastic rollers might break after significant use.
 If the ab roller is made of stainless steel, it’s probably far more durable than other options.
 The roller’s weight capacity also factors into the durability of the model.
 A higher weight capacity is going to be more secure and durable and probably last longer all around.

 This might be the single most important factor when evaluating ab rollers.
-If the equipment isn’t stable, you’re not going to get a good workout and you could potentially harm yourself.
+If the equipment isn’t stable, you’re not going to get a good ab workout and you could potentially harm yourself.
 Ab rollers that have two wheels are far more stable than those with just one.
-The majority of ab rollers use rubber wheels.
+The majority of ab rollers use non slip rubber wheels.
 Look for a roller that has tread on the wheels to add an extra layer of stability.
 It will also give you more traction, helping you to stretch out long and roll in with control.

 This H&S ab roller comes with a knee pad to help prevent injury and discomfort to your knees.
-It has dual wheels to help keep your roll outs smooth and measured, and also features rubber grip handles.
+It has dual wheels to help keep your roll outs smooth and measured, and also features non slip rubber grip handles.
 It’s very lightweight, making it simple to take with you while traveling.